-- 11. HOSA members with disabilities, and non-English speaking competitors, will be reasonably accommodated in the HOSA Competitive Events Program through event modification as a means of providing them an equal competitive opportunity.
-Such members may be allowed to provide and utilize their own special equipment that HOSA may not be able to provide.
-Requests for reasonable accommodation must be indicated on the HOSA International Leadership Conference registration form, or Student Eligibility form in Special Needs events, and must be submitted to HOSA-Future Health Professionals by the May 15 deadline.
-HOSA will provide the same accommodations that were provided when members competed for eligibility to attend the ILC (normally their SLC). - 12.
+- 13. HOSA members with disabilities, special needs, and non-English speaking competitors, will be reasonably accommodated in the HOSA Competitive Events Program through event accommodations. - 14.
+All details of event accommodations can be found in Appendix H. - 15.
 English Language All HOSA events at the International Level are to be conducted in English.
 This includes all written or recorded material that is submitted as part of the event for judging, as well as speaking and presentation events.
 Failure to submit materials in English for judging may result in the items not being scored.
-Translators may be requested, following the outlined process through the State Advisor.
+Translators may be requested, following the outlined process in Appendix H through the State Advisor.
 Translators may only be used to translate a test, or to translate in an event in which the competitor's speaking is not rated.